 Edinburgh vs Dublin

 Probably one of the most different parts of these cities is the architecture.
 Both cities are comparable in size but Edinburgh has much more stone architecture that displays its natural colours, and the hillside environment in which Edinburgh is makes the buildings there seem very grand in scale.
 Of course the focal point of the city is the historic castle that sits atop a hill overlooking the city.
 Walk through the city to see different medieval, Georgian, Gothic and neoclassical buildings and feast your eyes on all the beauty atop the hills.
 It’s a spectacular city, even on the ranks of cities such as Rome and Paris.

 The Winner: Edinburgh!
 Based on architecture alone, Edinburgh has a wider range of architecture and its hilltop location makes it seem out of a faerytale.
 In my opinion, it’s also the more photogenic city.

 Both cities have a fair amount to do.
-In Edinburgh, main attractions include the castle, the Palace of Holyroodhouse, St. Giles’ Cathedral, the Scottish National Gallery, Calton Hill, and of course King Arthur’s Seat.
-The city also hosts several smaller museums such as the Museum on the Mound, Camera Obscura, the Museum of Childhood, Peoples’ Story Museum, Georgian House, and the Museum of Edinburgh – to name a few of the places hidden around this large city.
+In Edinburgh, main attractions include the castle, the Palace of Holyroodhouse, St. Giles’ Cathedral, the Scottish National Gallery, Camera Obscura, Calton Hill, and of course King Arthur’s Seat.
+The city also hosts several smaller museums such as the Museum on the Mound, the Museum of Childhood, Peoples’ Story Museum, Georgian House, and the Museum of Edinburgh – to name a few of the places hidden around this large city.
 A lot of the museums are on the smaller side but such a city itself can be considered a museum.